-Community-built underground reservoirs can store harvested rainwater very effectively; the water remains ice cold and although the official position is that rainwater is not potable, our experience is that it remains pristine.
+Community-built underground reservoirs can store harvested rainwater very effectively; it remains ice cold and although the official position is that the harvest from the heavenlies is not potable, our experience is that it remains pristine.

 There are some provisos though.
 Primarily the gutters, the sump and the reservoir itself must be cleaned thoroughly annually.

 The reservoir must be secured and should not be open to the general public; children and animals can drown.
-A responsible person must be appointed to care for the reservoir and to apportion out the water.
+A responsible person appointed by the community should care for the maintenance and apportion out the water.

 Half the cost of the reservoir is roughly for materials and the rest for labour.

 The base is made of reinforced concrete onto which a double-brick wall is built; and then plastered.
-Heavy gauge galvanised wire helps to retain the circular structure.
+Heavy gauge galvanised wire helps to secure the circular structure.

 Treated poles covered with IBR sheeting complete the domed roof.